 The housing inventory is the next indicator and shows the number of homes listed for sale.

-As you may already imagine, the inventory will be higher in a housing downturn with reduced buyer demand.
-Why?
+As you may already imagine, the inventory will increase in a housing downturn with reduced buyer demand.

 For one, overly-greedy sellers who considered selling during a sellers’ market waited too long to get into the market for the right price.